NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 Beware that the script is still being optimized for speed.
 If you have a large image it may be better to crop it into sections and then apply to each crop separately.

 **Find Lights Blind**: Typically, a mirror ball is used to capture the azimuthal and polar direction of the light source.
 In this script, we utilize the fact that in most cases non-ideal near lights illuminate the object (e.g., an object is illuminated within a spherical envelope, the radius of which is less than 3 times the largest dimension of the object).
-By fitting a linear sheet in the x and y directions of the image via the [Polynomial fit](https://imagej.nih.gov/ij/plugins/polynomial-fit/index.html) plugin, a map of how light drops-off across the image is produced and may be used to generate the polar orientation of the light.
+By fitting a linear sheet in the x and y directions of the image via the [polynomial fit](https://imagej.nih.gov/ij/plugins/polynomial-fit/index.html) plugin, a map of how light drops-off across the image is produced and may be used to generate the polar orientation of the light.
 An assumption is made that all lights are approximately equidistant from the object to find the azimuthal light orientation.

 To use, apply the polynomial fit plugin to the entire stack of images and then run the **Find Lights Blind** script to the stack of light drop-off maps.